hello-robot/stretch_ros/install_noetic.md

 ### ROS Launch File Fails

 The launch files have nondeterministic behavior.
 Sometimes they need to be run more than once for the nodes to start in a successful order that works.
 For example, a common symptom of a failed launch is the visualization of the robot's body appearing white and flat in RViz.

+### Start Over by Reinstalling Ubuntu 20.04

+You may decide to start over.
+If so, you can follow these steps to first delete your current Ubuntu 20.04 partition and then reinstall Ubuntu 20.04.

+1. Backup any materials you wish to keep in your Ubuntu 20.04 partition.
+2. Boot into Ubuntu 18.04, so that you can delete your Ubuntu 20.04 partition.
+3. While in Ubuntu 18.04, run GNOME Disks.
+You can find this disk management software by going to "Show Applications" and searching for "Disks".
+4. Use GNOME Disks to delete your Ubuntu 20.04 partition.
+For example, you can click on the partition to select it and then press the minus sign to start the process.
+Once you succeed in deleting the partition, it should be labeled as "Free Space".
+5. Shutdown your robot.
+6. Now proceed with the instructions above, starting with "Install a partition with Ubuntu 20.04 Desktop Edition"